List of awards and nominations received by Kuruluş: Osman: Istanbul University Project Club (Golden 61 Awards)

 Burak Özçivit won an award for Best Male Actor of the Year in the Istanbul University Project Club (Golden 61 Awards) in 2020.

 In 2021, Kuruluş: Osman won three more awards; Best Producer of the Year to Bozdağ Film, Best TV Series of the Year to Kuruluş: Osman and Best Male Actor of the Year to Burak Özçivit. Özge Törer and Burak Özçivit were nominated for Best TV Couple for their roles as Osman Bey and Bala Hatun.
+Yildiz Cagri Atiksoy won Best Actress of the Year award in 2023 for her role.

 International Venice TV Awards

 Kuruluş: Osman won an award in the 2020 International Venice TV Awards for the category, Best Serie, becoming the first Turkish series in history to be awarded in these awards.

 Golden Palm Awards

 The Golden Palm Awards are considered one of the most prestigious and most important awards for films.
 Winners are selected based on an online vote in four main categories: media, cinema, music, and television series.
-The seventh annual ceremony, in which approximately three million people voted, was postponed from March 23rd to November 2020 due to the COVID-19 pandemic.
+The seventh annual ceremony, in which approximately three million people voted, was postponed from March 23 to November 2020 due to the COVID-19 pandemic.
 The series won an award in the category, TV Series of the Year.
 The producer, Mehmet Bozdağ, also won the Best Producer of the Year award.

-In 2021, the series won four more awards: TV Series of the Year, Best Producer of the Year to Mehmet Bozdağ, and Best Actor of the Year to Burak Özçivit and also best TV series actress to Yıldız Çağrı Atiksoy.
+In 2021, the series won four more awards: TV Series of the Year, Best Producer of the Year to Mehmet Bozdağ, and Best Actor of the Year to Burak Özçivit and also best TV series actress of the year to Yıldız Çağrı Atiksoy.